KyleMardell/quiz-crunch/README.md

 I learned the use of API's (Application Programming Interface) through [freeCodeCamps](https://www.youtube.com/watch?v=WXsD0ZgxjRw&t=8252s) YouTube course, and followed a YouTube tutorial on the [Pokemon API](https://www.youtube.com/watch?v=37vxWr0WgQk&t=673s) to get a better understanding of API's in practice.
 I also created a small project using a few different API's before applying these methods in my code for Quiz Crunch.
 The API used for this site is the [Open Trivia Database](https://opentdb.com/).

-### Further Features

-There are many features I implemented that I had learned through [freeCodeCamp](https://www.freecodecamp.org/).
-I had followed their front end development course and many of their additional youTube tutorials, learning the use of multiple JavaScript methods in addition to the [Code Institute](https://learn.codeinstitute.net/) course materials.